 Art Magazine Submissions – Thank you for thinking of Eyeline.
 We welcome pitches and press releases however, before contacting us, we firstly ask that you have read Eyeline and understand our style and content.
 Eyeline is available for purchase with free postage or download the Eyeline app on the App Store or Google Play.
 Unfortunately, due to the volume of emails we receive, it isn’t possible for us to reply to everyone or provide feedback for all submissions.

 Business Manager: Rebecca Cason

 Administration Assistant: Anna Litwinowicz

-Interns: Jessica Carmody, Shanae Duncan, Laura Eriksen, Phoebe Kelly, Ryan Patterson, Ellie Rackemann, John Reano, Claudia Riddiford.
+Interns: Emily Brain, Jessica Carmody, Shanae Duncan, Tamara Holmes, Phoebe Kelly, Michael Law, Chloe Mills, Ryan Patterson, Ellie Rackemann, John Reano, Claudia Riddiford, Elia Roehrs.

 Eyeline Publishing is supported by the Queensland Government through Arts Queensland.

 Eyeline Publishing is assisted by the Commonwealth Government through the Australia Council, its arts funding and advisory body.

 Eyeline Publishing is supported by the Visual Arts and Craft Strategy, an initiative of the Australian, State and Territory Governments.

 Eyeline Publishing is supported by Queensland University of Technology.